Business groups warn Trump against pulling out of South Korean free trade deal

 “It’s been a rough deal for the United States, but I think that it will be much different and it will be good for both parties,” Mr. Trump said at the time.
 “We want something that’s going to be good for the American worker.”

 The U.S. and South Korea held a special session of the KORUS Joint Committee on Aug.
 22 to discuss possible changes to the agreement.
-The U.S. Chamber’s memo said the talks between U.S. Trade Representative Robert Lighthizer and South Korean Trade Minister Kim Hyun-jong apparently didn’t make progress.
+The U.S. Chamber’s memo said the talks between U.S. Trade Representative Robert Lighthizer and South Korean Trade Minister Kim Hyun-chong apparently didn’t make progress.

 Mr. Trump has threatened previously to withdraw from KORUS, as well as the North American Free Trade Agreement, calling both bad deals for the U.S. The U.S. trade deficit last year under KORUS was $17 billion.